shalommmitz/localstack_cdk_python__template/README.md

 You should see many messages, but no error messages.

-# Running everythong
+## Running everything

+The below procedure will run all the various components

-## Run the local services:
+### Run the localstack service:

 - Open a terminal
 - `cd <project folder>`
- - `. venv/bin/activate`
- - `./start_localstack`
+- `./start_localstack

-## Deploy the stack
+### Deploy the stack

-Notes:
- - You will need to perform this everytime you run the local services, as the open-sourced/free version of localstack forget everything when you turn it off.
+You will need to perform this every time you run the local services, as the open-sourced/free version of localstack forget everything when you turn it off.

 - Make sure you run the local services (previous states)
- - `cd <project folder>/infrastrcture`
+- `cd <project folder>`
 - `. venv/bin/activate`
- - `cd Infrastrcture`
+- `cd Infrastructure`
 - `./create_and_deploy_stack`    # Behold the power of the CDK: this single command will deploy all your services !
+  Anser 'y' to use localstack    # As opposed to using the 'real' AWS
- - `populate_users_table`         # Since we just deployed a fresh instance of DynamoDB, we need test-p. opulation
+- `populate_users_table`         # Since we just deployed a fresh instance of DynamoDB, we need to fill some data into our table(s)

+### Run the backend

+- Open a terminal
+- cd <project folder>
+- Run: `. venv/bin/activate`
- - `. set_stack_env_vars`         # This optional step will set some env vars usefull for other scripts
+- `. set_stack_env_vars`         # This optional step will set some env vars useful for other scripts
+- Run `./test`

 ## Modify the stack

-  The stack is a definition of all the AWS enteties your project uses.
+  The stack is a definition of all the AWS entities your project uses.
-  If you need to add or change those resources, you will need to edit the file `<project folder>/infrastrcture/cdk_stack/stack.py.
+  If you need to add or change those resources, you will need to edit the file `<project folder>/infrastructure/cdk_stack/stack.py`.
-  Then run the procedure "Deploy the stack"
+  Then run the procedure "Deploy the stack" above

-TBD: Lambda update process
+## Lambda update process

+  It is assumed that you will spend most of your time itterating on the lambda function(s).
+  And this is where this setup shines: since everything is local, this process is much quicker then when using the 'real' AWS.

+  The procedure is:

+  - Perfome the procedure "Running everything" above
+  - Run: `debug_lambda`
+    This script will let you edit the lambda function, then deploy the modified lambda, then run the `test` script.
+    How neat is this ?

-TBD: utility functions
+## Utility functions

 debug_lambda_in_loop
 show_localstack_lambdas
 show_localstack_status
-show_restApi_resouces
+show_restApi_resources
 start_localstack
 test
 update_lambdas

+## Using in "real AWS" environment (I.e., w/o localstack)

+  Of course we want to move to working in the 'real' AWS environment after the heavy development stage is done.

+  The only thing you need to do differently is to NOT enter 'y' when you run `./create_and_deploy_stack`

-# Updating localstack (do this once in a blue moon)
+## Updating localstack (do this once in a blue moon)

 ```
 cd localstack